 You've probably heard of win-win.
 My sense is that there is often a third element, or even another person, in any given situation.
-My experience is that we cannot succeed, grow, or just become unstuck, until we figure out what that is.
+My experience is that we cannot succeed, grow, or simply become unstuck, until we figure out what that is.

 In my marriage I've found that conflict between us often brings into play another dimension - yes, I could blame the kids, but invariably it's something from my past causing tension and problems now.

+Sometimes life drops a bombshell, and we need to talk that through, lest we go under, or look for consolation in all the wrong places.
+Other times we just get stuck in a rut.
 I've seen this many times around the half-way mark.
 It's not so much a mid-life crisis as a conscious or sub-conscious attempt to assess who we are, where we are, and what we want to do differently, better, or not at all, in the second half of our lives.

-So "if you want to go fast go alone, if you want to go far (let's) go together."
+So, if you want to go fast go alone, if you want to go far let's go together.
 I'd love to journey with you.